-Popeye our gentle giant.
+Hector our gentle giant.
 He is a European Eagle owl and the largest and heaviest owl in our team by a long way.
 When he’s happy and full, he makes a deep ‘hoo-ooo’ hooting sound all night long.
 He can be seen swooping over lines of people at our shows, almost low enough to touch them.

-Click below to Sponsor "Popeye"
+Click below to Sponsor "Hector"

 EUROPEAN EAGLE OWL FACTS